pdx-cs-rust/rust-course-notes/08-concurrent/08-2-async.md

 * But processes are inefficient

-    * Inter-process communication is inefficient
+    * Inter-process communication is inefficient and clumsy
     * Memory usage tends toward inefficiency

 * So threads